After-Shock/Cloudbox-wiki/Cloudflare-Manually.md

       _Note 1: If you have a separate Plex and Feeder setup, you will need to create A Records for both IP addresses (Plex and Feeder boxes) and set them to their respective subdomains._

-      _Note 2: Any subdomains you want to add in the future will now need to be added to Cloudflare instead of your Domain Registrar's website._
+      _Note 2: From now on, any DNS settings changes and/or adding of subdomains will now be done on Cloudflare instead of your Domain Registrar's website._